Caribbean packing list: stunning white sandy beach and crystal clear water on a caribbean island.

 The Caribbean climate with the wonderful but merciless sun requires a little TCL and caring products to protect the skin from radiation, salt water, and humidity.

-Number one on the list is of course SPF 50 (at least 30).
+Number one on the list is, of course, SPF 50 (at least 30).

 Also, cleaning and moisturizing the skin day and night is important, and to top it off, you will not regret investing in a serum or two and after-sun products.